justinliang1020/GameBook/README.md

     - for PC, just use steam (if doesn't exist, use Epic)
   - num_reviews: int (partition by platform)
     - increment whenever new review is added, used to calculate ratings
-  - ratings: int (partition by platform)
+  - rating: number (partition by platform)
     - use num_reviews to calculate

 single table with PK: game, SK: review?